 A witty and principled German literary voice who used historical fiction to critique the rising tide of Nazism.

-Bruno Frank moved through the world of Weimar Germany as a polished and successful man of letters, a novelist and playwright known for his elegant prose and sharp character studies.
-His true mettle, however, was revealed with the ascent of the Nazis.
-As a liberal humanist of Jewish descent, Frank was immediately targeted.
-He fled Germany in 1933, beginning an exile that took him to Austria, England, Switzerland, and finally Hollywood.
+Bruno Frank fled Germany in 1933 as a liberal humanist of Jewish descent, beginning an exile through Austria, England, Switzerland, and Hollywood.
+In Weimar Germany, he had been a polished novelist and playwright known for elegant prose and sharp character studies.
 From abroad, his writing became a weapon.
-He masterfully used the historical novel as an allegorical lens, crafting stories about figures like Cervantes and Frederick the Great to explore themes of tyranny, resistance, and artistic integrity—clear commentaries on the regime he had escaped.
-In Hollywood, he contributed to anti-Nazi films, ensuring his work continued to challenge fascism.
-Frank's life stands as a testament to the intellectual's role in dissent, using narrative art to uphold humanist values against brute force.
+He used the historical novel as allegory, crafting stories about Cervantes and Frederick the Great to explore tyranny, resistance, and artistic integrity—clear commentaries on the Nazi regime.
+In Hollywood, he contributed to anti-Nazi films.
+Frank's life demonstrated the intellectual's role in dissent, using narrative art to uphold humanist values against brute force.

 1883–1900